Skip to content

 Short answers, pulled from the story.

-Stanley Cohen formally developed the sociological concept in a PhD thesis between 1967 and 1969.
-His work became the basis for the 1972 book Folk Devils and Moral Panics.
+Stanley Cohen developed the term moral panic in a PhD thesis completed between 1967 and 1969, which became the basis for his 1972 book Folk Devils and Moral Panics.
+Cohen used the concept to analyze public reaction to the Mod and Rocker youth subcultures in 1960s Britain.